The Right Idea For The Right Industry

 Take a look at Uber and Lyft.
-The taxi industry hasn’t been changed in 50 or 60 years.
+The taxi industry hasn’t changed in 50 or 60 years.
 Then Uber and Lyft came in and just flipped them upside down.
-Even the music industry, you used to have to buy physical CDs or go to the concerts to hear the music.
+Even in the music industry, you used to have to buy physical CDs or go to concerts to hear the music.
 Now you have Pandora and you have YouTube.
 What industry is like that?
 I think about making pencils or making sewing machines or what other very industrial non-competitive markets are still open.

 Fulfilling A Need Is Key

 To summarize, it comes down to those two needs.
-Either the needs that I have, or what is very old school and in a non-tech industry and could be advanced by technology.
+Either the needs that I have or what is very old school and in a non-tech industry and could be advanced by technology.